Deal alert: Oral-B Pro 1000 at lowest price all year

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-If you’ve been looking to upgrade your toothbrush, Black Friday and Cyber Monday are a great time to do so — electric toothbrushes are also readily available at Select readers’ favorite retailers, includingTarget, Amazon and Walmart.
-And this Black Friday, we saw rising interest in electric toothbrushes.
-As Cyber Monday approaches, many models are still discounted through the weekend, including the highly rated Oral-B Pro 1000.
+If you’ve been looking to upgrade your toothbrush, Cyber Monday is a great time to do so — electric toothbrushes are also readily available at Select readers’ favorite retailers, includingTarget, Amazon and Walmart.
+Through Black Friday, we saw rising interest in electric toothbrushes — and as Cyber Monday overtake Black Friday, many models are still discounted through the weekend, including the highly rated Oral-B Pro 1000.

 Dr. Lawrence Fung of Silicon Beach Dental previously shared that the Oral-B Pro 1000 is the best affordable electric toothbrush.
 It has pressure sensors that let you know if you're brushing too hard and an oscillating brush head that breaks up plaque.
 The Oral-B Pro 1000 is also highly rated and sports a timer that buzzes every 30 seconds to let you know when it’s time to brush a different section of your mouth.